joey-qytyku/OS-90-i386/docs/code.md

 * Static variables
 * Struct fields

-Variables and non-inline global functions should not be named exactly after x86 instructions.

 Global functions must never be inlined.

 Global variables should be avoided unless there is no better way.